A joint analysis of 3D clustering and galaxy x CMB-lensing cross-correlations with DESI DR1 galaxies: Likelihood and Estimators

-In this section we summarize a few of the more technical details regarding weights, fiber collisions, imaging systematics, integral constraints and the Monte-Carlo norm correction.
-To begin with, the power spectrum and correlation function estimators make use of both the weighted galaxy catalog as well as a catalog of weighted randoms that define the footprint.
-The weights used for these estimators are a product of the FKP weights and those from systematic corrections.
 One of the contributions to the systematic weights is due to fiber assignment incompleteness, which is the effect of missing observations in a spectroscopic survey due to instrumental limitations such as the minimum separation of optical fibers in the focal plane.
 One possible method for mitigating fiber assignment incompleteness is via inverse probability weighting through methods described extensively in refs.~\cite{Bianchi_2017,Bianchi20}.
-For DESI Y1 the fiducial spectra were produced with completeness weights computed from the number of competing DESI targets for a given fiber (see \S 5 of \cite{DESI2024.II.KP3} for more details).
-A similar but more robust version of this is the individual inverse probability weighting (IIP) scheme, in which a fiber assignment code is run many times with changing random seed and then each galaxy is weighted by the inverse of the resulting probability of assignment ($N_{\rm assign}/N_{\rm realizations}$).
+For DESI DR1 the fiducial spectra were produced with each galaxy and random getting assigned a completeness weight of $1/f_{\rm TLID}$, where $f_{\rm TLID}$ is related to the number of competing DESI targets for a given fiber (see \S 5 of ref.~\cite{DESI2024.II.KP3} for more details).\footnote{A similar but more robust version of this is the individual inverse probability weighting (IIP) scheme, in which a fiber assignment code is run many times with changing random seed and then each galaxy is weighted by the inverse of the resulting probability of assignment ($N_{\rm assign}/N_{\rm realizations}$).
 However, the computational cost of running the fiber assign code many times prevented this method from being used for DESI Y1.
-That being said, both methods involve weighting each galaxy to give a modified density field for which the large-scale impact of fiber assignment on $\delta_g$ is removed.
-For cross-correlations with lensing ($\Ckg$) these completeness weights are adequate for correcting for fiber-assigment, but not for 3D galaxy-galaxy spectra.
+That being said, both methods involve weighting each galaxy to give a modified density field for which the large-scale impact of fiber assignment on $\delta_g$ is removed. } For cross-correlations with lensing ($\Ckg$) these completeness weights are adequate for correcting for fiber-assigment, but not for 3D galaxy-galaxy spectra.
 Since the inverse weights do not account for all fiber assignment incompleteness on small scales, unbiased two-point statistics are obtained by modifying our summary statistic (i.e.\ the multipoles of the power spectrum) to be explicitly insensitive to small scales.
-For Y1 this was done by applying a ``$\theta$-cut'' \cite{KP3s5-Pinon} to the clustering by removing galaxy pairs with angular separations of $\leq 0.05^{\circ}$(see also \S5.3 of \cite{DESI2024.II.KP3}).
-This modified statistic sufficiently suppresses the effect of missing galaxy pairs in the power spectrum to within 1/5 of DR1 precision~\cite{KP3s5-Pinon}.
-As discussed in \S3 of \cite{KP3s5-Pinon}, the modification of the power spectrum to remove close pairs must also be included in the theoretical model, which is done by modifying the survey window function to remove the geometrical effect of close pairs.
-In this paper we follow the default method for the 3D $P_{\ell}(k)$ measurements but note that in the future there may be a preference towards applying pairwise inverse probability weights (PIP) in which pairs of galaxies are weighted based on their probability of being observed \cite{Bianchi_2017}.
-This approach does not actually modify the galaxy density itself but just corrects pairs entering the 2-point function estimator, and thus doesn't really have any meaning for e.g. $\Ckg$.
-These PIP weights can be obtained using the IIP weights and alternate fiber assign realizations.
-So long as there are few/no pairs with 0 probability, PIP weighting results in an unbiased estimator for two-point functions; however, this was not the case for Y1 as much of the footprint area was only covered by one or two tiles (this is discussed at the end of \S5.3 in \cite{DESI2024.II.KP3}).
-The use of PIP weights will be revisited for the Y3 or Y5 3D clustering analyses, provided that a significantly faster fiber assignment code is available, as it will also allow for fitting to smaller scales.
-However, we also stress that one of the primary advantages in jointly fitting galaxy-galaxy and galaxy-lensing measurements is the breaking of degeneracies between large-scale bias and the clustering amplitude.
-If inconsistent weights are applied between $P_\ell$ and $C_\ell^{\kappa g}$ then the two galaxy fields are inherently different and don't share the same set of biases.
+For Y1 this was done by applying a ``$\theta$-cut'' \cite{KP3s5-Pinon} to the clustering by removing galaxy pairs with angular separations of $\leq 0.05^{\circ}$ (see also \S5.3 of ref.~\cite{DESI2024.II.KP3}).
+This modified statistic sufficiently suppresses the effect of missing galaxy pairs in the power spectrum to within 1/5 of DR1 precision \cite{KP3s5-Pinon}.
+As discussed in \S3 of ref.~\cite{KP3s5-Pinon}, the modification of the power spectrum to remove close pairs must also be included in the theoretical model, which is done by modifying the survey window function to remove the geometrical effect of close pairs.